 Care is moving outside of the hospital and into the home and community.
 We need to understand how to organize care this way because, when you do, it’s more affordable, more convenient, and it’s a better experience for the patient.
 So it’s not just about discharge; it’s about coordinating the patient’s whole journey from hospital to home.
 Some hospitals in bundled payment agreements have reduced referrals to skilled nursing facilities and, instead, have discharged patients home with a mix of services tailored to the individual patient’s needs.
 This could include home health care, non-medical home care, outpatient physical therapy or coaching up family caregivers so they can manage good outcomes.
 This not only reduces costs, it makes it easier for patients to go home and stay home.

 Communication is key when patients are cared for and monitored in their home.
 What we’re doing with our Prepared Health network is to create a virtual experience for the entire healthcare team so they can communicate with each other--and help patients and families stay connected--even though they may not physically be under the same roof.
 Using the digital tool, case managers and other providers can continue to monitor patients and provide care.
 They can identify potential issues and intervene before a patient’s needs escalate.
 And, they can coach family caregivers to help them operate at a higher level and allow them to be part of the healthcare team.

-See how Centegra Health System has leveraged enTouch to connect their PAC network, making it possible to reduce readmissions and make bundles profitable.
+See how Northwestern Medicine has leveraged Prepared Health to connect their PAC network, reduce readmissions and make bundles profitable.